-NOTE: The unattended text file is created by the user.
-Examples are provided in the SmartStart Scripting Toolkit Best Practices.
+The user creates the unattended text file.
+Examples are provided in the SmartStart Scripting Toolkit DOS Edition Best Practices.

 • RILOE script file (optional)-Contains data for boot-strapping a RILOE or RILOE II board or configuration to a server.
 This file is required only for customers who want to use the Toolkit on servers with RILOE or RILOE II installed.